 I wonder if there's anybody they could have asked to save all that time.

-Yes, they could have asked Scott because yeah, I knew that alcohol is bad for you, and I was pretty pretty sure that that included your brain, because your brain is part of your body.
+And I was pretty, pretty sure that that included your brain because your brain is part of your body.

 Your body is your brain.

-Well, here's a surprising uh surprising situation.
+Well, here's a surprising situation.

-Um believe it or not, has an article that says that left-wing violence is on the rise, and that it's uh there've been more terror attacks from left-wing idologs than right in recent years.
+The publication called The Atlantic, which is the most anti-Trump publication you could ever imagine, believe it or not, has an article that says that left-wing violence is on the rise and that it's there have been more terror attacks from left-wing ideologues than right in recent years.

 Now, you know how big a debate that was, right?

-So all the people on the left said, no, no, it's obvious that the people on the right are doing all the terrorism, and the people on the right said, no, no, it's obvious the people on the left are doing more terrorism.
+So all the people on the left said, no, no, it's obvious that the people on the right are doing all the terrorism.

-Uh well, the Atlantic, which is left, has now conclusively decided based on their own research that the left is a little bit more terrorist and murdery, and once again, you're right again.
+Well, the Atlantic, which is left, has now conclusively decided based on their own research that the left is a little bit more terrorist and murdery.

-By the way, there will be a minor theme to today's show, which is that all everybody who is a critic of Trump is having a bad time.
+By the way, there will be a minor theme to today's show, which is that everybody who is a critic of Trump is having a bad time.

-All of his critics are Having a bad week.
+All of his critics are having a bad week.

 Different reasons, but it's kind of a weird coincidence.